Ivo H. Daalder

-Ivo H. Daalder (born March 2, 1960 in The Hague, Netherlands), is President of the Chicago Council on Global Affairs and has served since July, 2013.
-He was the U.S. Permanent Representative on the Council of the North Atlantic Treaty Organization (NATO) from May 2009 to July 2013.
-He is a specialist in European security.
-He was a member of the staff of United States National Security Council (NSC) during the administration of President Bill Clinton, and was one of the foreign policy advisers to President Barack Obama during his 2008 presidential campaign.
+Ivo H. Daalder (born March 2, 1960, in The Hague, Netherlands) is President of the Chicago Council on Global Affairs and has served since July, 2013.
+He was the U.S. Permanent Representative on the Council of the North Atlantic Treaty Organization (NATO) from May 2009 to July 2013 under President Barack Obama.
+He was a member of the staff of United States National Security Council (NSC) during the administration of President Bill Clinton.

 Education and academic career

 Daalder was educated at the University of Kent, Oxford University, and Georgetown University, and received his Ph.D. in political science from the Massachusetts Institute of Technology.

 He was fellow at Harvard University's Center for Science and International Affairs and the International Institute for Strategic Studies in London.
 He received a Pew Faculty Fellowship in International Affairs and an International Affairs Fellowship of the Council on Foreign Relations.

 Daalder was an associate professor at the University of Maryland's School of Public Affairs, where he was also director of research at the Center for International and Security Studies.
 He was a Senior Fellow in foreign policy studies at the Brookings Institution from 1997 to 2009, where he was a specialist in European security, transatlantic relations, and national security affairs.

-National Security Council and Hart-Rudman Commission
+Career

+Clinton administration

 In 1995–1997, Daalder served as a director for European Affairs on the National Security Council staff under President Bill Clinton, where he was responsible for coordinating U.S. policy toward Bosnia.

-From 1998–2001, Daalder served as a member of the Study Group of the U.S. Commission on National Security/21st Century (the Hart-Rudman Commission), a multi-year examination of U.S. national security requirements and institutions.
+From 1998 to 2001, Daalder served as a member of the Study Group of the U.S. Commission on National Security/21st Century (the Hart-Rudman Commission), a multi-year examination of U.S. national security requirements and institutions.

-Permanent Representative to NATO
+Obama administration

 On March 11, 2009, President Obama nominated Daalder to become the United States Permanent Representative to NATO, a post commonly referred to as "U.S. Ambassador to NATO".

 One of the issues that Daalder has addressed is the lack of communication on security issues between NATO and the European Union.
 In October 2010 he wrote in the International Herald Tribune: "NATO and E.U. capabilities need to be in synch, and their operations need to be complementary.
 We should regularly engage in a robust and transparent exchange of views on a wide range of shared interests.
 Policy should support work in the field; those in harm's way shouldn't have to work around our failures in Brussels."